-Upon recently having become a member of the Sonardyne group of companies, it was obvious for the EIVA team to implement support for the Sonardyne Solstice sonar.
+Upon recently having become a member of the Sonardyne group of companies (which is named Covelya Group as of October 2021), it was obvious for the EIVA team to implement support for the Sonardyne Solstice sonar.

 Fresh from the compiler, we introduced this at our 2019 EIVA Days events together with the new sidescan functionality implemented in the NaviSuite product line:

 We have implemented a Solstice file importer in NaviEdit and NaviModel.
 This means that the post-processing of Solstice sonar data is fully supported throughout the NaviSuite portfolio, using the raw sonar format with all the benefits this gives, in particular for fusing the data with other sources.

 In preparation for showcasing this, we tested out the Solstice sonar in NaviSuite.
 The specs of the Solstice set our expectations high:

 The specs indicate a very high resolution sonar that matches SAS in performance, but perhaps without the downsides of SAS which can often disappoint in real life.
 As with other high-end sidescan sonars that claim to provide bathymetry, the big question is really how good the bathymetry data is, and whether it can match the high quality of the intensity data.